 The Ringenbergs’ first assignment with MAF was to East Kalimantan, Indonesia.
 They served there from 1998-2002, when they had to medevac their daughter Hannah to Singapore where she was diagnosed with an inoperable brain tumor.
-After radiation treatment in Singapore, they returned home to San Diego to care for Hannah until the Lord took her home in 2003.
+After radiation treatment in Singapore, they returned to San Diego to care for Hannah until the Lord took her home in 2003.
 Dave and Linda share, “We were so thankful for MAF’s care for us during this difficult time in our lives.”

 In 2010 God opened the door for the whole family to return to Tarakan, Indonesia, where they previously served.
 Dave flew the Caravan and filled in as Chief Pilot.
-They enjoyed meeting up with old friends and helping out overseas again.
+They enjoyed meeting with old friends and serving overseas again.
 “We felt that the Lord was taking our family ‘full-circle,’ as He took us back to Hannah’s home,” Linda shares.
 During this year in Indonesia, she found Psalm 126:5 to be a solace to her.
 “It was so hard to face the memories of Hannah in that place, but it was so fulfilling and healing as well.”

-Dave was born in Columbus, Georgia, but lived in Chenoa, Illinois, until age 10 when his family relocated to El Cajon, CA. Dave became a Christian as a senior in high school.
+Dave was born in Columbus, Georgia, but lived in Chenoa, Illinois, until age 10 when his family relocated to El Cajon, California.
+Dave became a Christian as a senior in high school.
 After becoming a Christian, he wanted to get busy serving the Lord in a technical field so he attended San Diego Christian College in El Cajon where he earned a B.S. in Aviation Flight and Maintenance Technology.
 Dave holds an Airline Transport Pilot rating (ATP), a commercial and instrument pilot’s license, a gold seal flight instructor rating, ground instructor rating, and an airframe & powerplant (A&P) mechanic’s license.

 God calls the men and women of MAF to serve Him in unique ways.
 He may also be calling you to a special role in Ringenbergs’ ministry.
 Please prayerfully consider becoming a ministry partner with them through prayer and/financial support.